Mark Warner: Personal life

 Warner is married to Lisa Collis.
 While on their honeymoon in 1989 in Egypt and Greece, Warner became ill; when he returned home, doctors discovered he had suffered a near-fatal burst appendix.
 Warner spent two months in the hospital recovering from the illness.
 During her husband's tenure as governor, Collis was the first Virginia first lady to use her birth name.
-Warner and Collis have three daughters.
+Warner and Collis have three daughters, one of whom died in April 2026 of Type 1 diabetes and other health issues.

 Warner is involved in farming and winemaking at his Rappahannock Bend farm.
 There, he grows 15 acre of grapes for Ingleside Vineyards; Ingleside bottles a private label that Warner offers at charity auctions.

-Warner has an estimated net worth of $215 million as of 2018.
+He has an estimated net worth of $215 million as of 2018.

 He is not related to John Warner, his predecessor in the Senate.

 Honorary degrees

-Mark Warner has been awarded several honorary degrees, these include:
+Mark Warner has received several honorary degrees, including: